coltonhurst/c-examples/README.md

 # c-examples
 A git repo containing different examples written in the C programming language.
 Inspired by [Go by Example](https://gobyexample.com/), [Beej's Guide to C Programming](https://beej.us/guide/bgc/html/multi/index.html), and many other helpful websites and tutorials.
-This repo is directed at those who already know how to program, or those that have used C but may need a refresher.
+This repo is directed at those who already know how to program, or those that have used C but need a refresher.

 ### Compiling